-Adults live four or five days, though some species overwinter as an adult in our area and live for eight to ten months.
+Adults live an average of four or five days, though some species overwinter as an adult in our area and live for eight to ten months.
 Following or preceding the adult are the other stages of the life cycle: egg, caterpillar, chrysalis or pupa.

 Females search for the host plant on which to deposit eggs.
 They use their eyes and plant volatiles for general guidance; plus antennae and feet to taste the plant.
 Eggs are small, pin-head size, and shaped differently depending on species group.
 Eggs hatch in five days or longer, depending on weather and season.

 A caterpillar is the larval stage in a butterfly's life cycle.
 Eric Carle got it right in his book “The Very Hungry Caterpillar.”
 They are eating machines, but very picky eating machines on their host plant's leaves, flower buds, flowers, or developing seedpods.

 This is a very vulnerable time in a butterfly's life.
 Lots of things want to eat them: birds, spiders, wasps, mantids, and ants.
 Predation is a constant threat and so is the loss of the host plant.
 While butterflies can fly to a new spot, caterpillars cannot move quickly and can be easily eaten on the way.